Aite Cruinnichidh, 1 Achluachrach, By Roy Bridge, Near Fort William, PH31 4AW

 MapView Nearby Hostels

-Autumn in the Scottish Highlands can be breathtaking ,with the mountains and trees displaying their autumnal colours.
+Winter in the Scottish Highlands can be breathtaking.
+Snow capped mountains and crystal clear lochs.

 September 3rd 2020

-Come and enjoy a blaze of glory before winter sets in. Àite Cruinnichidh has availability throughout October, November and December.
+Come and enjoy a taste of a Highland winter. Àite Cruinnichidh has availability throughout winter 2020.
 One of four rooms may be booked.
-The hostel is also available for exclusive use by up to six adults and their children from two households, give us a call to discuss.
+The hostel is also available for exclusive use for family groups in line with the latest government guidelines

 If you wish to book the hostel for exclusive use, the cost is £260 a night for up to ten guests.
 An additional £22 per person up to a maximum of fourteen.
+(Group sizes must comply with the latest government guidelines.
 Come and explore this beautiful area.
-The midges will be gone and the weather is often better than during the summer months.
 If the night is clear, the night sky is beautiful, as we have no light pollution.

 The highlands are good to go